Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Agility believes CMS will increase monitoring in these areas to firmly enforce ACA Marketplace rules.
 We strongly encourage all ACA agents to download and carefully review this presentation to familiarize themselves with the rules and upcoming changes.

-The Agility Compliance Team, with years of experience in ACA compliance, is available to answer your questions at compliance@enrollinsurance.com.
+The Agility Compliance Team, with years of ACA compliance experience, is available to answer your questions at compliance@enrollinsurance.com.
 You can also schedule a free meeting with our team to ask ACA-related compliance questions.

 For any other insurance questions, contact the Agility Producer Support Team at 866-590-9771 or by email at support@enrollinsurance.com.
 We can also add you to our email list to receive the latest updates on insurance matters delivered straight to your inbox.

-Agility continues to bring ACA agents the latest updates to make the upcoming Open Enrollment Period (OEP) a success.
+Agility continues to provide ACA agents with the latest updates to ensure a successful upcoming Open Enrollment Period (OEP).
 We consistently receive questions about the content from this earlier article.

 Today, we want to make ACA agents aware of a great resource that provides many answers to these questions, as well as those arising from the ‘Big, Beautiful Bill’ becoming law.
-This presentation from July 29, 2025, discusses the issues in detail from the Final CMS ACA Marketplace Rule and the ‘Big, Beautiful Bill’ becoming law.
+This July 29, 2025, presentation discusses in detail the issues surrounding the Final CMS ACA Marketplace Rule and the ‘Big, Beautiful Bill’ becoming law.

-We strongly encourage all ACA agents to download and read this great resource to address questions about the changes coming into the ACA Marketplace.
-Agility’s excellent team of local market managers is another great resource to ask these ACA questions as well.
+We strongly encourage all ACA agents to download and read this resource to address questions about upcoming changes to the ACA Marketplace.
+Agility’s excellent team of local market managers is another great resource for asking these ACA questions.

 You can contact the Agility Producer Support team with any insurance questions now at 866-590-9771 or email support@enrollinsurance.com for assistance.
 They can add you to our email list to receive the latest updates on all insurance matters delivered to your Inbox!